NLP-project-github/nlp-project/README.md

 ## Executive Summary - Key Findings and Next Steps
-> 1. Some of our key findings were that the words python and learning are very common and are almost exclusive to python.
+> 1. Some of our key findings were that the words python and learning are very common and are almost exclusive to the python programming language.
 C++ seems to have more bigrams relating to Github and Java and C++ seem to have less actual words then Javascript and Python.
-Finally, Python has its name as one of it's more common words while C++, Java, and Javescript do not.
+Finally, Python has its name as one of it's most common word while C++, Java, and Javescript do not.

 > 2. Utilizing our best model (Logistic Regression) we were able to increase the accuracy of our predictions by 62% (87% on test).